 Each powerHYDE produces four times the amount of energy it needs for itself.
 A community of powerHYDE’s sells the additional energy to neighbouring industries and powers other communal facilities.
 This generates additional income for the inhabitants.
 A cluster of 75 powerHYDE homes is a mini power plant generating 1 MW of energy.

 1. the enormous demand for housing (40 million rural homes in India)

 2. the increasing need of sustainable energy (300%) and

 The daunting numbers and lack of financing have paralysed construction of homes for the poor.
-We developed the self financing house as a product.
-A product that produces more energy than its own usage and generates its own income.
-The house is easy to assemble and adaptable to different cultural, regional and climatic conditions.
+PowerHYDE is a self financing home conceived as a product.
+It is a product that produces more energy than its own usage and generates its own income.
+Since scaleability is essential for housing solutions, the house is designed in such a way that it is easy to assemble.
+Additionally the design is adaptable to different cultural, regional and climatic conditions.

 PowerHYDE is modular.
-The structural system of the house allows vertically and/or horizontally expansion to meet the demand of growing families.
-Passive and active sustainability measures have been combined to meet the needs of fossil free energy production and zero impact water re-use and circulair waste treatment.
+In order to meet the demand of growing families, the structural system of the house allows vertical and/or horizontal expansion.
+Moreover, passive and active sustainability measures meet the needs of fossil free energy production and zero impact water re-use and circulair waste treatment.

 Sustainability, Innovation, Solar Energy

 The first prototype of powerHYDE is built in India